'Cardinal de Richelieu' rose Description

 Mauve or mauve blend Hybrid China.

 Mauve or purple blend.
-Strong fragrance. up to 50 petals.
+None to mild fragrance. up to 50 petals.
 Average diameter 2.25".
 Medium, very full (41+ petals) bloom form.
 Once-blooming spring or summer.

 USDA zone 4b through 8b.
 Prune after flowering is finished.

 Armand Jean de Plessis, Duc -- and Cardinal -- de Richelieu was born 9 September 1585 in Richelieu, Poitou, France.
 His father died when he was only five, leaving the family in a precarious position financially from which they eventually recovered, but which affected Armand so that he was obsessed throughout his life with the fear of poverty.
 Known also as The Red Eminence (L'Éminence Rouge), the Cardinal served as minister to Louis XIII From 1624 to 1642.
 He died in Paris 4 December 1642.
 Cardinal de Richelieu figures prominently in The Three Musketeers

 by Alexandre Dumas.

 Most sources credit this rose to Van Sian, in Holland, who gave it to Laffay to introduce in France.
 However, Francois Joyaux, in his definitive book La Rose de France, says the breeder was actually Louis Parmentier in Belgium.